Text

 Double-click on the “T” for the text layer, then go to the Options Bar and change the font type to something thick that you like.

-Then resize again (CTRL+T) to fill the canvas as much as possible like this.
+Then select the layer and CTRL+T to make it bigger, filling the canvas.
 Unlock the transform tool so you can stretch/squish the letters…

-Double-click on the “T” layer thumbnail and change the font color to red (so it’s easy to see as you go if you are missing pieces when masking).
+Double-click on the text layer thumbnail “T” again and change the font color to red.

 1. Select the Background layer